ma436/testKL/README.md

 # Guide
 In order to run the Project.

 ject interpreter.
-This is required as the project---> Set pro contain system-specific settings.
+This is required as the project

+---> Set pro contain system-specific settings.

 ---> Edit configuration.
 The source directory is main.py